Karlgit13/Karlgit13/README.md

 - 👋 Hi, I’m @Karlgit13 - Certified Front-End Developer.
+(META Frontend-End Developer, including 9 certifications. & FreeCodeCamp certification Javascript Algorithms and Data Structure)
 - 👀 I’m interested in pretty much anything that has to do with Development and coding!
 - 🌱 In school studying Game-Development.
 - 💞️ I’m looking to collaborate on anything that can help me with the process of learning code more in depth!